Songbird (Fleetwood Mac song): Eva Cassidy version

 Eva Cassidy's version was released in 1998 on her posthumous compilation album of the same name Songbird.
 Despite being released two years after her death from melanoma, the album eventually reached number 1 in the UK in 2001.
 "Songbird" finally entered the UK Singles chart in September 2009 at number 56, after a contestant (Shanna Goodhead) performed the song on The X Factor.

 Other versions

 Willie Nelson covered "Songbird" on his 2006 album Songbird, making it the second album to be named after the song.
 The album peaked at number 87 on the Billboard 200.

 In 2011, Naya Rivera of the American musical comedy drama Glee sang the song on season two's "Rumours" episode.
+This cover charted at number 68 on the Billboard Hot 100.

 Mick Fleetwood collaborated with ukulele player Jake Shimabukuro and released their own rendition of "Songbird" on July 12, 2023, which would have been McVie's 80th birthday.
+Commenting on the cover, Fleetwood said that they recorded it "around the time when Christine had passed, and we found ourselves doing that song, which was not predetermined.
+To me that was very poignant."
+They included a cover of "Songbird" on their 2024 album Blues Experience.

 On November 30, 2023, The Corrs covered "Songbird" on the one year anniversary of Christine McVie's death.

 Waylon Jennings cover of the song was posthumously released on June 15, 2025, being the title track to the album of the same name.
 It was Jennings first single since September of 2012.